profilepress/profilepress-readmes/readme.txt

 Stupidly simple way to create user account forms without a single line of PHP code.

 == Frequently Asked Questions ==
-See the website for more info @ http://profilepress.net
+See the website for more info http://profilepress.net

 == Changelog ==

+= 1.1.0 =
+* Added redirect attribute to login and registration shortcodes

 = 1.0 =
 * the genesis